Press

 Contact:

 Improbotics actively tweets (@Improbotics) and posts show updates @ImproboticsLtd.
-If you want to stay in touch or book a show with us, you can sign up for our mailing list or simply write to us at:
+If you want to stay in touch or book a show with us, you can write to us at:

 contact [symbol that translates as "monkey" in Polish] improbotics.org